Definition, Etiology, PathogenesisTop

 6) Rectovaginal fistula.

-3. Extraintestinal amoebiasis
+3. Extraintestinal amebiasis

-1) Amoebic abscess of the liver: The most frequent extraintestinal manifestation of the infection (develops as a result of the parasite getting into the liver from visceral vessels through the portal vein); always preceded by intestinal amoebiasis (not necessarily symptomatic).
+1) Amoebic abscess of the liver: The most frequent extraintestinal manifestation of the infection (develops as a result of the parasite getting into the liver from visceral vessels through the portal vein); always preceded by intestinal amebiasis (not necessarily symptomatic).
 Signs and symptoms include right-sided epigastric pain and fever; frequently anorexia, nausea, asthenia, and weight loss.
 Hepatic enlargement and pain on palpation are present on physical examination.
 Jaundice is rare.
 Results of diagnostic tests reveal leukocytosis, elevated serum alkaline phosphatase (ALP), aspartate aminotransferase (AST), and alanine aminotransferase (ALT) levels, and frequently also elevated serum C-reactive protein (CRP) levels.
 Imaging studies often show numerous small abscesses, most commonly in the right hepatic lobe, which later coalesce into one or a few larger abscesses.
 Amoebic liver abscesses are bacteriologically sterile, filled with thick chocolate-brown liquid (liquefaction necrosis), with the parasite present by the abscess wall.

-2) Pulmonary amoebiasis.
+2) Pulmonary amebiasis.

 3) Amoebic abscess of the brain.

-4) Genitourinary amoebiasis.
+4) Genitourinary amebiasis.

-5) Cutaneous amoebiasis.
+5) Cutaneous amebiasis.

 DiagnosisTop

-1. Amoebic colitis:
+1. Amebic colitis:

 1) Microscopic identification of trophozoites with intracellular erythrocytes (direct fecal smear) or cysts (the presence of cysts may be demonstrated in formalin-fixed stool samples): Low sensitivity of the test (~60%) does not allow for differentiation between E histolytica and morphologically identical nonpathogenic types of amoeba (eg, E dispar, E moshkovskii, E bangladeshi); a positive result must be confirmed with other tests.